Forming the questions

 Updating guidelines: Before embarking on an updated systematic review, first consider the questions posed in the existing guideline.
 Are they still relevant?
 Do they reflect current practice or policy decisions?
 Some parts of the existing guideline may not need to be included in the new version and new areas of evidence may need to be considered for the first time.
 Cochrane has published some useful guidance on considering updates of systematic reviews that may be helpful (Garner, Hopewell et al. 2016).

 Adopting or adapting guidelines: You should still conduct a process to form the questions of interest before considering adopting or adapting an existing guideline.
-This will enable you to map how well the existing guideline answers your questions and identify gaps or differences that will need to be addressed.
-For more information see Adopt, adapt or start from scratch.
+This will enable you to map how well the existing guideline answers your questions and identifies gaps or differences that will need to be addressed (see the Adopt, adapt or start from scratch module).

 2. Translate elements into structured questions